LuisAaronNietoCruz/Exam2_Dynamic-Systems/README.md

 aaronnicruz@gmail.com

-## Introducción
+## Introduction
-Se pretende realizar un fractal similar al del triangulo visto en clase pero con un cuadrado con L=1 y cada iteracion L = L/3
+It is intended to make a fractal similar to the triangle seen in class but with a square with L=1 and each iteration L = L/3.

-## Metodología
+## Methodology
-Razonamiento a seguir para resolver el problema
+Reasoning to be followed to solve the problem

-## Requerimientos
+## Requirements

-## Ejecución
+## Execution

-## Resultado
+## Result

-## Referencias
+## References